 A detailed reconciliation of cash costs, total costs per ounce and AISCSOS can be found in the Company’s latest Consolidated Statement of Operations, in the MD&A.

 The word “leverage” is used in the metals industry as a measure of a company’s exposure to a metal.
 For instance, our Manantial Espejo mine is a co-product silver producer; meaning that most of the economic value from the mine comes from two metals, silver and gold.
 Because of silver’s geologic mode of occurrence, there are very few, if any, pure silver mines, ones from which no economic value is gained from the production of other metals.

-Pan American Silver takes the view that its precious metals production should not be hedged, thereby allowing the Company to maintain maximum exposure to precious metal prices.
+Pan American believes that its precious metals production should not be hedged, thereby allowing the Company to maintain maximum exposure to precious metal prices.
 However, in times of extreme price volatility or deteriorating market conditions, the Board of Directors may make exceptions to this approach and authorize Management to enter short-duration hedging for a limited portion of the Company’s forecasted production of precious metals, in order to protect the Company’s margins at its higher cost operations.
-Based on market conditions, from time to time Pan American mitigates the risks associated with our base metals production by committing some of our forecasted production under forward sales or option contracts.
-At any given time, the Company may have approximately 25% of its forecasted base metals production under such contracts.
+At present, the Company does not have any forward contracts on any portion of its precious metals production and it does not intend to enter into any contracts.